-After you’ve got your canopy picked out (see my previous post and video on canopy selection), your next step will be to build out the back in order to sleep and keep your gear organized.
+After you’ve got your canopy picked out (see my previous post and video on canopy selection), your next step will be to build out the back in order to sleep and keep your truck camping gear organized.

 I did a ton of research about truck camping builds in the months leading up to building out my truck and what I found is there are generally two approaches that people take.

-Pickup Truck Sleeping Platform Setups
+Elevated Truck Bed Sleeping Platform